Clean Streets Matter

 In the community, Nyonnohweah is an avid volunteer for Macon and Middle Georgia.
 She is an active member of the State Bar of Georgia, Young Lawyers Division; Georgia Association of Black Women Attorneys (GABWA); Macon Chapter of Junior League; the Area Vice President of the Georgia Association of Criminal Defense Lawyers and Board Member/Secretary for the Georgia Legal Services Program.
 Nyonnohweah is married to her loving husband Cecil, and together they enjoy spending time with family and friends, serving their community, worshipping at Lundy Chapel Baptist Church, and traveling with their adorable dog.

-Lynn Snyder is co-president of Georgia Women.
+Lynn Snyder is the immediate past co-president of Georgia Women.
 She is a graduate of the University of Virginia’s School of Nursing attending on an Army Student Nurse Program scholarship.
 She met her husband Rich at Eisenhower Army Medical Center in Augusta.
 After six years of active duty and eighteen months in the reserves, and achieving the rank of Lieutenant Colonel, she left the service to start a family.
 As a family, the Snyders have lived in six states (Georgia twice) and Lynn worked in a variety of nursing positions in each one.
 She earned her Master’s Degree from Central Michigan University’s Extended Degree Program while living in Maryland and Pennsylvania.
 She decided to hang up her “cap” after almost forty years when she returned to Georgia in 2012.
 She taught English as a Second Language at CGTC first as a volunteer, then as an adjunct instructor until recently.
 Lynn is the proud author of Lynn's List, our (almost) weekly advocacy suggestions.
 Her son and daughter-in-law live in Cincinnati with their two gorgeous daughters.

 Brenda Sutton Williams is a product of Bibb County public schools, a Golden Key honor graduate of Morris Brown College; has a MA from the University of Phoenix and completed post graduate courses, focusing on leadership.
 Ms. Williams is the first Africa American and female to lead the Houston